Investor FAQs

 4. Increased BVT acreage on farms already using BVT.

 We are pleased to report excellent progress in all four areas, consistently hitting our objectives, contributing significantly to the quality and diversity of the revenue mix, which is our goal.
-For an overview of progress in each area, read our newsletter update here.

 Connect with us